AmolKulkarni00/M1_Calculator_Project/1_Requirements/README.md

 1 - High Level Requirements -

     Basic Arthimetic Operations consisting of '+' , '-' , '*' , '/' are performed.
-    Few Special Operations such as '%' , '| |' are performed.
+    Few Special Operations such as '%' is also performed.
     The user can select anyone of the above required operation.

 2 - Low Level Requirements -